 The University of Pennsylvania encourages Penn faculty to engage in consulting for companies and other for-profit and non-for-profit organization.
 The policy on consulting does not require the faculty to obtain advance approval of their planned consulting activity, but it is the faculty’s responsibility to make sure that the consulting arrangement with the company complies with the University patent policy.
-The Center for Technology Transfer (CTT) can help faculty by reviewing consulting agreements to assure its compliance with Penn policy and protection of researcher’s interests.
+The Penn Center for Innovation (PCI) can help faculty by reviewing consulting agreements to assure its compliance with Penn policy and protection of researcher’s interests.

 Some simple guidelines for consulting research are as follows:

 - The commitment to all the consulting work cannot exceed one day a week;